I am a member of the Amazon Associates Program and I will earn a commission from qualifying purchases at no extra cost to you.

 Ready-made Swimming Lesson Plans

 The hard work of planning has been done for you.
-Ready-made lesson plans for beginners, intermediate and advanced levels, covering all 4 basic swimming strokes.
+101 ready-made lesson plans for beginners, intermediate and advanced levels, covering everything from first entering the water, building confidence to swimming all four basic strokes.
 Simple, comprehensive and progressive.

 Don't miss out!
 Click here to check them out!

 It goes without saying that these lesson plans are simply guidance and they can therefore be adapted and changed according to the student or group of students you have in your lesson.

 Swimming lesson plans for each part of front crawl...